spencertipping/www/linux-command-line-survival.md

   + `man 5 resolv.conf`: show manpage for `/etc/resolv.conf` format
   + `man 7 tcp`: manpage for TCP protocol and APIs
   + `man 8 wg`: manpage for WireGuard config tool
++ To list all your manpages: `ls /usr/share/man/man1` etc (one directory per section)
+  + ...and to find more: `apt list *manpages*`

+## Shell scripting survival
+I'll try to put together a short version at some point, but for now here's the [bash scripting cheatsheet](https://devhints.io/bash), which covers a lot of ground.

 ## Terminal and serial IO